mdb/mdb.github.io/content/blog/2022-11-28-kubernetes-operators.md

 Once created, authorized users can create instances of the `kind: Foo` resource type and perform CRUD actions against those instances, just as can be done for the built-in resources.

-For example, consider the following instance of a `Foo` saved to a `foo.yaml` file:
+For example, consider an instance of a `Foo` specified in YAML and saved to a `foo.yaml` file:

 ```yaml
 # foo.yaml